Onboarding an AWS Application in Britive

 3. Check Show AWS Account Numbers, if you want the AWS Account numbers to be displayed in the tenant application.

-4. Under Account Mapping, you can choose the username or email mapping, to map the username or user email with the AWS account, respectively.
-You can also choose the default setting "No mapping", as per your requirement.
+4. Under Account Mapping, you can choose the username or email mapping to map the username or user email with the AWS account, respectively.
+You can also choose the default setting "No mapping" as per requirement.

 6. Click Next.
 The Settings tab is displayed.